Corporate Governance Code

 Notice periods and compensation for loss of office

 The notice period for the Independent Directors is three months, save in the case of dismissal for cause which can be immediate and without compensation.

-The Investment Advisory Agreement expires in December 2025 and is subject to its next scheduled review by the Remuneration Committee in December 2022.
+The Investment Advisory Agreement expires in December 2025 and is subject to its next scheduled review by the Remuneration Committee by December 2022.
 As explained at the time of the most recent independent benchmarking exercise, carried out in March 2018 with the assistance of AON’s compensation practice, the period to December 2025 was considered an appropriate period over which to secure the services of the Management Team in the interests of shareholders as a whole.
-The agreement is terminable by the Company in certain circumstances.
-In general any termination fee would amount to six months’ advisory fees and the maximum fee payable, in the event of a change of control of the Company, would be one year’s advisory fee.
+The agreement is terminable by the Company or the Investment Adviser in certain circumstances.
+The maximum fee payable, for example in the event of a change of control of the Company should either party elect to terminate the agreement at that time, would be one year’s advisory fee.
 There are no break payments or renewal rights on either side at the end of the term.

 Costs of the executive team and shareholder alignment